 Old Parkland provides its tenants with a compliment of amenities, from meeting spaces to athletic facilities to convenience services.
 These include large, fully equipped conference rooms, a squash court, basketball court and fitness center as well as an on-site barbershop, massage room and ATM.
 Laundry and shoe pick up/delivery are also available as well as a full array of Concierge Services.

 In addition to the services on Campus, new amenities are being developed along Maple Avenue.
 The new Maple Avenue District offers additional dining options, for campus and the public, in a beautifully landscaped environment.
 The Maple Avenue District offers elevated dining concepts with the opening of 18th & Vine, St Louis BBQ and Blues, and Sprezza, an authentic Roman Tavern.

 If you are interested in hosting an event at Old Parkland, please email firstname.lastname@example.org.

 Maple Avenue District

-In addition to the dining facilities on Campus, Old Parkland has extended to the neighborhood surrounding Old Parkland with three additions to the street.
-18th & Vine, Sprezza and Merchant House are three dining options located within one block of Old Parkland on Maple Avenue, expanding the new life and energy of the community.
+In addition to the dining facilities on Campus, Old Parkland has extended to the neighborhood surrounding Old Parkland.
+18th & Vine is located within one block of Old Parkland on Maple Avenue, expanding the new life and energy of the community.

 18th & Vine –